 Our Classification Methodology

-The SICCODE.com NAICS and SIC classification methodology is a governed, multi-step process that combines official code definitions, data normalization, ML-assisted candidate ranking, and expert human review.
-Each assignment is explainable, versioned, and supported by lineage so organizations can rely on industry data for analytics, compliance, procurement review, and decision-making.
+The SICCODE.com NAICS and SIC classification methodology is a governed, multi-step process that combines official code definitions, data normalization, ML-assisted candidate ranking, and expert human review for ambiguous, material, or higher-impact classification decisions.
+Each assignment is designed to be explainable, version-aware, and supported by lineage so organizations can rely on industry data for analytics, compliance, procurement review, and decision-making.

 Contents